 Technical Skills: Students discuss technical skills relevant to health issues and the rationale for why they are performed.
 The process of working in groups and bringing information to bear on a health situation for the purpose of understanding the situation more clearly promotes the development of a professional nurse.
 The purpose of understanding the situation may lead to developing a plan for approaching a simulated patient to try out some aspect of the professional role.

-Course Content Verification
+Verification

-I verify that the content of this course outline is current, accurate, and complies with BCIT Policy.
+I verify that the content of this course outline is current.